Robust Fully-Asynchronous Methods for Distributed Training over General Architecture: Introduction

-Asynchronous parallel and distributed algorithms have thus been proposed to overcome the above drawback~\cite{verbraeken2020survey}.
-The existing works, however, usually impose stringent conditions on their asynchronous models, e.g., updating according to specific activating rules~\cite{ram2009asynchronous}, requiring real-time information mixing among a subset of nodes~\cite{lian2018asynchronous}, and computing at the same pace for all nodes~\cite{assran2019stochastic}.
-Besides, they rely on certain architecture for communication, such as undirected graphs~\cite{lian2018asynchronous} or fixed strongly connected digraphs~\cite{zhang2019fully,tian2020achieving}, which limits the underlying network structure.
-Moreover, they usually suffer from the deteriorating effect on the convergence performance caused by data heterogeneity across computing devices~\cite{assran2019stochastic,lian2018asynchronous} and can not effectively deal with unpredictable packet losses~\cite{lian2018asynchronous,assran2019stochastic,zhang2019fully}.
+Numerous asynchronous parallel and distributed algorithms have thus been proposed to overcome the above drawback~\cite{verbraeken2020survey}.
+However, most of these methods still rely on certain form of synchronization, such as specific node activating rules~\cite{ram2009asynchronous}, real-time information mixing among a subset of nodes~\cite{lian2018asynchronous}, and computing at the same pace for all nodes~\cite{assran2019stochastic}, not being fully asynchronous.
+Besides, they usually suffer from the deteriorating effect on the convergence performance caused by data heterogeneity across nodes~\cite{assran2019stochastic,lian2018asynchronous} and can not effectively deal with unpredictable packet losses~\cite{lian2018asynchronous,assran2019stochastic,zhang2019fully}; and rely on certain topology for communication, such as undirected graphs~\cite{lian2018asynchronous} or fixed strongly connected digraphs~\cite{zhang2019fully,tian2020achieving}, which restricts the flexibility of network topologies.